 9.6.36.2 Protected Sensing Measurement Report frame.

-The Protected Sensing Measurement Report frame is an Action No Ack of category Protected Sensing transmitted to provide WLAN sensing measurements.
+The Protected Sensing Measurement Report frame is an Action or an Action No Ack of category Protected Sensing transmitted to provide WLAN sensing measurements.
 The format of the Protected Sensing Measurement Report frame is shown in Table 9-623l (Protected Sensing Measurement Report frame format).